 Session 5: Speedy Sessions

 Download the program for the 14 hosted round tables in this year's Speedy Sessions.
-Participants visit up to 8 table of their choice, changing table every 10 minutes.
+Participants visited up to 8 tables of their choice, changing table every 10 minutes.

 Session 6: Emerging Issues